lsst-dm/dmtn-294/index.rst

 We can in theory use a different approach for each image plane, though for the most part the arguments are the same for all image planes.
 The PSF images are the big exception: they are already intrinsically in their own coordinate system that doesn't have a meaningful WCS, and they are unlikely to ever be lossy compressed (I actually don't have any intuition for whether they'd have good lossless compression ratios).

-This makes data cube or exploded storage of PSFs quite attractive (binary table too, at least if if we determine that we don't need to compress them at all), even if other image planes are stored in other ways.
+This makes data cube or exploded storage of PSFs quite attractive (binary tables too, at least if if we determine that we don't need to compress them at all), even if other image planes are stored in other ways.

 Metadata Layouts
 ================